-The transferability of credits earned at Weimar Institute is at the complete discretion of the transferring institution.
-Acceptance of the degree, diploma, or certificate earned in Religion, Health Sciences, Christian Education, Massage Therapy, General Studies and General Education credits is also at the complete discretion of the transferring institution.
-If the credits, degree, diploma, or certificate earned at this institution are not accepted at the transferring institution, students may be required to repeat some or all of coursework at that institution.
-For this reason, all students should make certain that attendance at this institution will meet their educational goals.
-This may include contacting potential institutions and inquiring to determine if Weimar Institute credits, degree, diploma, or certificate will transfer.
+The transferability of credits you earn at Weimar Institute is at the complete discretion of an institution to which you may seek to transfer.
+Acceptance of the credits, degree, or certificate you earn in the educational program is also at the complete discretion of the institution to which you may seek to transfer.
+If the credits, degree, or certificate that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
+For this reason you should make certain that your attendance at this institution will meet your educational goals.
+This may include contacting an institution to which you may seek to transfer after attending Weimar Institute to determine if your credits, degree, or certificate will transfer.

+Transfer.
 Contact the Weimar Institute Registrar for help in facilitating transfer of credit(s).
 Please note that some institutions require faculty CVs and course syllabi to recognize credits from unaccredited institutions.
-For more details, see section entitled Credits & Accreditation on page 66.
 Weimar Institute does not currently have any articulation agreements with other universities.